 Now you are ready to insert the Domino into the corner casting you need to attach to.
 Simply hold the Domino the correct way up and insert the clamping plate and the boss into the stadium/shield hole of the corner casting.

 Next, let the weight of the clamp bring it down so it is resting on the lower lip of the hole, and do up the central bolt so it is nice and tight.
 We advise to do these up to about 35-40Nm, which you can either do precisely with a torque wrench or a long arm hex key.
 If you’re using a 10mm hex key, just do it up about as tight as you can by hand.

 You’ll also see in the technical sheet that Domino Clamps aren’t to be used to lift a container.
 There are lots of products for lifting containers that already exist, and it’s not what Domino Clamps were designed for.

-There are a number of things which will bolt directly to the front of the Domino without the need for any kind of adapter plate, some of which you will find in our shop and instructions in our uses blog.
+There are a number of things which will bolt directly to the front of the Domino without the need for any kind of adaptor plate, some of which you will find in our shop and instructions in our "Uses" blog.

 Of course, if there is anything you need to connect, but don’t know how, then please contact us - we’d be more than happy to try and find you a solution.